Tim123467/entry-point/README.md

 # Daily challenges programs
 Tip: if you're using Google Colab, don't download the .py file.
 Instead, copy the code and paste it into a new Google Colaboratory.

-There are 4 different programs, two of which are available in both Java and Python.
-The output for the Java versions is produced in the console, while the output for the Python versions is produced in a separate text file (unless the file extension is .ipynb instead of.py).
+There are 5 different programs, 3 of which are available in both Java and Python.
+The output for the Java versions is produced in the console, while the output for the Python versions is produced in a separate text file (unless noted otherwise).
 1) A program that translates Breakbar's txt file into wikitext.

     1.1.
 Java: "EntryPointDailyChallenges.java".
 Edit the values of the 3 final static String variables at the top.

     1.2.
 Python: "EntryPointDailyChallenges.ipynb".
 Edit the values of the 3 variables at the top.
-Similarly to the Black Dawn Date Checker, it can also be accessed at https://colab.research.google.com/github/Tim123467/entry-point/blob/main/EntryPointDailyChallenges.ipynb
+Similarly to the Black Dawn Date Checker, it can also be accessed at https://colab.research.google.com/github/Tim123467/entry-point/blob/main/EntryPointDailyChallenges.ipynb (the output of the .ipynb will not be produced in a separate text file).

 2) A program that gives the probability of each modifier appearing on a certain mission and gives a list of modifiers removed from certain missions.
 The Java version has two different implementations: one using enums and EnumMaps ("EntryPointProbabilities.java") and one that avoids enums and uses HashMaps instead of EnumMaps ("EntryPointProbabilitiesNoEnums.java").
 The Python version is "EntryPointProbabilities.py".
+3) A program that gives the number of combinations of daily challenges for each tactic and mission.
+The total numbers for each tactic and the grand total are also outputted.
+The Java version is "EntryPointCombinations.java" and the Python version is "EntryPointCombinations.py".
+Note that both versions will produce outputs in the console instead of generating a separate text file.

 The other programs listed below currently do not have Python versions.

-3) A program that translates the output of EntryPointProbabilities.java into wikitext.
+4) A program that translates the output of EntryPointProbabilities.java into wikitext.
 It is "EntryPointProbabilitiesWikitext.java".

-4) A program that gives the uniformity of each mission and tactic.
+5) A program that gives the uniformity of each mission and tactic.

-5) A program that outputs the number of combinations of daily challenge modifiers.